-Step out of the front door and you find yourself right in the heart of it all.
+Step out of the front door and you will find yourself right in the heart of Lisbon.
 This area is rich in history and culture.
-It's extremely trendy with a variety of the best bars & restaurants just up a couple of blocks.
+It's very trendy with a variety of the best bars & restaurants just up a couple of blocks.
 As soon you get out the door you are in the night area where you can get a true Portuguese night life experience...
 Hop on the charming "Elevador da Bica" (Lisbon's famous tram inaugurated 1892) to be transported back to times gone by.
 The property is within 15 minutes walk of the fresh produce market at Avenida 24 Julho near Cais do Sodré station.

-Spill out into the plentiful cafés, bars and speciality shops for a real Lisboeta experience.
-Take in the sights and sounds whilst enjoying a typical continental breakfast or an afternoon beer "imperial" on the pavement cafés and watch the world go by.
+Spill out into the plentiful cafes, bars and speciality shops for a real "Lisboeta" experience.
+Take in the sights and sounds whilst enjoying a typical continental breakfast or an afternoon beer "imperial" on the pavement cafes and watch the world go by.

 The area around this self-catering Lisbon Coast property has plenty to offer in respect of food, shopping, transport and other amenities such as pharmacies, banks, et cetera.